Umayyad Caliphate: Legacy

-Throughout the Levant, Egypt and North Africa, the Umayyads constructed grand congregational mosques and desert palaces, as well as various garrison cities (amsar) to fortify their frontiers such as Fustat, Kairouan, Kufa, Basra and Mansura.
-Many of these buildings feature Byzantine stylistic and architectural features, such as Roman mosaics and Corinthian columns.
-Their most famous constructions include the Dome of the Rock at Jerusalem and the Umayyad Mosque at Damascus, and other constructions include Hisham's Palace, Qusayr' Amra, the Great Mosque of Kairouan and the Great Mosque of Aleppo.
-Some of these buildings, such as the Umayyad Mosque of Damascus, reflect the diversity of the empire, as thousands of Greek, Persian, Coptic, South Asian and Persian craftsmen were conscripted to construct them.
-The later Emirate of Cordoba (an offshoot of the Umayyad dynasty in exile) established many endearing architectural projects in the Iberian Peninsula such as the Mosque-Cathedral of Cordoba and Medina Azahara, which influenced the architectural styles during the Middle Ages.

 Religious perspectives

 Sunni

-Many Muslims criticized the Umayyads for having too many non-Muslim, former Roman administrators in their government, e.g., St. John of Damascus.
+Some Muslims criticized the Umayyads for having too many non-Muslim, former Roman administrators in their government.
 As the Muslims took over cities, they left the people's political representatives, the Roman tax collectors, and the administrators in the office.
 The taxes to the central government were calculated and negotiated by the people's political representatives.
 Both the central and local governments were compensated for the services each provided.
 Many Christian cities used some of the taxes to maintain their churches and run their own organizations.
-Later, the Umayyads were criticized by some Muslims for not reducing the taxes of the people who converted to Islam.
+Later, the Umayyads were criticized by many Muslims for not reducing the taxes of the people who converted to Islam.

 Later, when Umar ibn Abd al-Aziz came to power, he reduced these taxes.
-He is therefore praised as one of the greatest Muslim rulers after the four Rightly Guided Caliphs.
-Imam Abu Muhammad Abdullah ibn Abdul Hakam who lived in 829 and wrote a biography on Umar Ibn Abdul Aziz stated that the reduction in these taxes stimulated the economy and created wealth but it also reduced the government's budget, including, eventually, the defence budget.
+He is therefore praised as one of the greatest Muslim rulers after the four Rashidun caliphs.
+Imam Abu Muhammad Abdullah ibn Abdul Hakam (who lived in 829 and wrote a biography on Umar Ibn Abd al-Aziz) stated that the reduction in these taxes stimulated the economy and created wealth but it also reduced the government's budget, including eventually the defense budget.

 The only Umayyad ruler who is unanimously praised by Sunni sources for his devout piety and justice is Umar ibn Abd al-Aziz.
 In his efforts to spread Islam, he established liberties for the Mawali by abolishing the jizya tax for converts to Islam.
 Imam Abu Muhammad Abdullah ibn Abdul Hakam stated that Umar ibn Abd al-Aziz also stopped the personal allowance offered to his relatives, stating that he could only give them an allowance if he gave an allowance to everyone else in the empire.
 After Umar ibn Abd al-Aziz was poisoned in 720, successive governments tried to reverse Umar ibn Abd al-Aziz's tax policies, but rebellion resulted.